FunFair Price Tops $0.0471 on Exchanges (FUN)

-FunFair (CURRENCY:FUN) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM E.T. on January 21st.
-One FunFair coin can currently be purchased for $0.0471 or 0.00000081 BTC on major cryptocurrency exchanges.
-FunFair has a market cap of $484.85 million and $47.11 million worth of FunFair was traded on exchanges in the last day.
+FunFair (CURRENCY:FUN) traded flat against the U.S. dollar during the twenty-four hour period ending at 22:00 PM E.T. on January 22nd.
+One FunFair coin can now be bought for about $0.0471 or 0.00000081 BTC on popular exchanges.
 During the last week, FunFair has traded flat against the U.S. dollar.
+FunFair has a total market capitalization of $484.85 million and approximately $47.11 million worth of FunFair was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.